jomjol/neural-network-analog-needle-readout/Train-CNN_Analog-Needle-Readout/CNN_Version2.md

 <img src="./images/cnn_structure_version2.png">

-The structure is basically the same as in [Verion 1](CNN_Version1.md).
+The structure is basically the same as in [Version 1](CNN_Version1.md).
 Two changes were applied:
 1. change to 3 output neurons
 2. double the number of neurons in second last layer from 16 to 32